raritytiks/DSX-Game-Helper/README.md

 ### Usage

-1. Run the `DSXGameHelper.exe` executable that you extracted.
+1. Run the `DSXGameHelperv1.exe` executable that you extracted.

 2. Add your games to the list by clicking the "Add Game" button and selecting the game's executable file.